 I looked down on friends in healthy relationships.
 Those loved up, picturesque couples seemed repulsively superficial to me.
 I thought that Theo and I shared a love so profound, so undeniably intense, that it would be insulting to try and make it abide by conventional standards.

-He made me join a gym, lose weight, and romanticised the disordered relationship I had with food.
-At 54 kilos, he decided I could only buy certain food and drinks.
+He made me join a gym, lose weight, and romanticized the disordered relationship I had with food.
+At 120 pounds, he decided I could only buy certain food and drinks.
 After weeks of cigarette breakfasts and evening purges, he congratulated me when I was able to fit into a pair of my best friend's jeans.
 She was being treated at the time for severe anorexia and bulimia.

 Still he refused to have sex with me under the guise that he "simply wasn't attracted to me."
 He once spat into a bowl after a brief, incredibly shameful attempt at oral sex.
 I felt as though I was riddled with disease.
 I started cutting myself with a Stanley knife—a sad attempt to shock empathy from him.